DeFi Yield Farming - A Risk-Benefit Analysis of Earning Crypto with DeFi

-Buy LUNA, use it to borrow on Anchor (which will see you rewarded in ANC tokens at over 100% APY ), invest the borrowed UST on Anchor (which will see you earn 20% APY in UST).
+Buy LUNA, use it to borrow on Anchor (which will see you rewarded in ANC tokens at over 100% Annual Percentage Yield), invest the borrowed UST on Anchor (which will see you earn 20% APY in UST).

 Buy ETH, borrow some DAI on MAKERDAO (get rewarded in MKR), lend that DAI in COMPOUND (get rewarded in DAI & in COMP).
 Then take the cDAI & the COMP token you've earned, and supply them to UNISWAP to earn a 0.3% trading fee.

-Buy ETH and WBTC, put it in the Uniswap v2 pool for ETH/WBTC, and you'll earn trading fees.
+Buy ETH and WBTC, put them in the Uniswap v2 pool for ETH/WBTC, and you'll earn trading fees.
 Take the liquidity token, go on MakeDao and borrow DAI against it.
-Use the DAI to Lend on Aave and earn yield in DAI and AAVE token.
+Use the DAI to Lend on Aave and earn yield in DAI and AAVE tokens.

 Farming may be popular, but it is not really a viable opportunity for everyone.
-Yield farming really rewards those who have a lot of money to put up so it is mostly crypto whales who see the biggest success from this.
+Yield farming really rewards those who have a lot of money to put up so it is mostly crypto whales who see the biggest success from yield farms.

 The earning percentage is higher than traditional finance, but it is still rather small, especially when including the risks and potential shortfalls that can happen.
 If you don't have lots of money, the returns will be relatively small.

-There are places where you can get 1000% APY, but that's often in very small, illiquid tokens.
+There are places where liquidity providers can get 1000% APY, but that's often in very small, illiquid tokens.
 If the project pans out, good for you.
 But they often do not.

-Additionally, if you do it on Ethereum you can end up paying as much as $40 per transaction (when the network is congested), and these fees can eat up all your profits.
+Additionally, if you do it on Ethereum you can end up paying as much as $40 per transaction (when the network is congested), and these fees can eat up all your profits from yield farming.

 How Can Osom Help?